I would like to list here a few Links, which I strongly recommend to visit.

 If you have already envisaged to build a transceiver by yourself, those QRP rigs will surely be interesting for you.

-Get to know everything at the DL-QRP-AG (Working group for QRP and Self-Construction, in German) about availability of kits, tips and tricks i.e. in the FAQ (in German).
+Get to know everything at the DL-QRP-AG (German Working Group for QRP and Self-Construction, in German) about availability of kits, tips and tricks.

 Alaska QRP Club